peel3r/cpms/README.md

 # about
-this is a future pain management system where user can come and log his pain records user can see charts displaying pain mood and cogintive performence
+this is a pain assessment system where user can come and log his pain records user can see charts displaying pain mood and cognitive performance

 **to do**